yuvadm/viewstate/README.rst

 Development
 -----------

-Development packages can be installed with ``pipenv``.
-Unit tests and code formatting tasks can be run with the builtin scripts:
+Development packages can be installed with ``poetry``.
+Unit tests, lints and code formatting tasks can be run with:

 .. code-block:: shell

-  $ pipenv sync -d
+  $ poetry install
-  $ pipenv run test
+  $ poetry run pytest
-  $ pipenv run format
+  $ poetry run ruff

-For PyPI releases, follow the build, check and upload scripts.
+For PyPI releases, run build and publish:

 .. code-block:: shell

-  $ pipenv run build
+  $ poetry build
-  $ pipenv run check
-  $ pipenv run upload
+  $ poetry publish

-Note that for uploading a new package version, a valid PyPI auth token should be defined in ``~/.pypirc``.
+Note that for uploading a new package version, a valid PyPI auth token should be configured.

 References
 ----------